yanxifang/Gov-1372/_posts/2021-09-21-Week-Two-Blog-Post.md

 - Tit-for-Tat
   - Cooperates the first time it plays a new opponent.
   - Mirrors the last move of each opponent in subsequent encounters.

+These strategies were played against each other in a round-robin style, with each strategy facing each of the other 5 strategies once.
+For each of the 15 encounters, I recorded the total number of points scored by each strategy, as well as the winner.

 *Click [here](https://yanxifang.github.io/Gov-1372/) to return to the front page.*